benhammondmusic/blog/cknzkadgb01u569s1h2y094fp.md

 ## Log In With Heroku CLI

 You will need to have a Heroku account for this process.
-It's [free to sign up](https://signup.heroku.com/), and you should also [install the CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) (command line interface) from Heroku to complete the following steps:
+It used to be free to [sign up](https://signup.heroku.com/), and you should also [install the CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) (command line interface) from Heroku to complete the following steps:

 - `heroku login` and press any key to launch a browser window which will allow you to sign in to Heroku